Symmetries in Linear Programming for Information Inequalities: Entropic Vectors and Information Inequalities

 One of the usual ``benchmarks'' for the techniques of non-classical information inequalities are lower bounds for the information ratio of secret sharing schemes.
 Let us remind that secret sharing was introduced in \cite{B79} and \cite{Sh79}.
 An \emph{access structure} for secret sharing among $n$ parties is a subdivision of all subsets of participants $\mathcal{P}(\llbracket1,n\rrbracket)$ into two classes: the class of \emph{accepted} (or \emph{authorized}) and the class of \emph{not accepted} (or \emph{unauthorized}) subsets of $\llbracket1,n\rrbracket$.
-Each accepted subset of parties should have an access to the secret key; each unauthorized party should have no information on the secret.
+Each accepted subset of parties should have an access to the secret key; no unauthorized party should have any information on the secret.
 It is assumed that the property of being accepted is monotone: a superset of an accepted set is also accepted, a subset of an unauthorized set is also unauthorized.
-Observe that such an access structure is determined uniquely by the family of al minimal (by inclusion) accepted subsets of parties.
+Observe that such an access structure is determined uniquely by the family of all minimal (by inclusion) accepted subsets of parties.

-A standard example of an access structure is a \emph{threshold structure}: we can take as the set of accepted sets as those containing at least $\left\lfloor \frac n2\right\rfloor$ parties and, accordingly, define as unauthorized the sets that contain strictly less than $\left\lfloor \frac n2\right\rfloor$ parties.
+A standard example of an access structure is a \emph{threshold structure}: we can take as the set of accepted sets as those containing at least $\left\lfloor \frac n2\right\rfloor$ parties and accordingly define the sets that contain strictly less than $\left\lfloor \frac n2\right\rfloor$ parties as unauthorized.